reimagined/resolve/packages/resolve-scripts/src/template/README.md

 	```

 * #### createStore
-	Takes the initial state from the server side (InitialState defined in [resolve.server.config.js](https://github.com/reimagined/resolve/tree/master/packages/resolve-scripts#initialstate)) and returns a Redux store.
+	Takes the initial state from the server side (initialState defined in [resolve.server.config.js](#initialstate)) and returns a Redux store.

 	##### Example
 	This example shows a simple implementation of `createStore`.